 Carving entrepreneurs from a young age

 Dhanika also highlighted the importance of encouraging entrepreneurship at the school level.
 Why?
 Because doing so at the university level may be too late.
 The students’ mindset is already made up by this time.
-An Rs.
-100,000 job would probably make more sense than starting a business.
+A LKR 100,000 job would probably make more sense than starting a business.

 But imagine if entrepreneurship is inculcated within the schools itself.
 The situation would probably be vastly different.
 Perhaps then Sri Lanka would have more Dhanikas.